What is the Iowa eTranscript Gateway?

 - Reduce need for transcript processing fees.

 - Enable students’ transcripts to reach their intended recipients instantly.

 - Protect student transcript data by utilizing the latest data exchange technology.

 - Benefits for colleges and universities:

 - Receive transcripts in a standardized format.

-- Receive transcript as a data stream rather than a PDF, allowing the transcript data to be imported directly into the college’s SIS, significantly increasing processing efficiency and cost savings (optional).
+- Future feature: receive transcripts as a data stream rather than a PDF, allowing the transcript to be imported directly into the college’s SIS, significantly reducing processing time and costs.

-Will all Iowa high schools and colleges be required to participate in the Iowa eTranscript Gateway?
+What is the cost for Iowa high schools and colleges to utilize the Iowa eTranscript Gateway system?

 What does the Iowa eTranscript look like?